dronzal/ASAP/README.md

 variables normalized.
 <img src="assets/gesturesXY.png" width="720">
 <p />
-The neural network is a simple one with three fully connected RELU layers followed by a Softmax translation to the discrete results (originally 8, for our purposes one added):
+The neural network is a simple one with three fully connected RELU layers followed by a Softmax translation to the discrete results (originally 8, for our purposes one added): <br />
 <img src="assets/gesturesNN.jpg" width="720">
 <p />
 The model training is executed in a Jupyter notebook.
 The neural network is fed with the normalized coordinates and the labels that indicate the hand gesture.
 The model achieves around 99.96% accuracy in around 00 epochs.
 The saved model is transformed into a tflite model and used to infer the hand gestures from the webcam images (pre-evaluated through Mediapipe)